TIK-NFL/ilias-oc-plugin/README.md

-# ilias-mh
+# ilias-oc
-An ILIAS plugin for Matterhorn
+An ILIAS plugin for OpenCast